natthanon-t/PIPEX/README.md

 ## Example

-To extract lines containing "example" from file1 and count the occurrences using grep and wc, the following command can be used:
+To extract lines containing "example" from infile and count the occurrences using grep and wc, the following command can be used:

 ```bash
 ./pipex infile "grep example" "wc -l" outfile